pythagaurang/lights/README.md

-## Script to handle LEDs in linux, might have to change it a little if it doesn't work.
+## Script to handle LEDs in linux
+Note: Might have to change it a little if it doesn't work.
 ### Usage
 #### Help
 ```